periph/gohci/FAQ.md

 ## Test on multiple kind of hardware simultaneously?

-- Install `gohci` on each of your devices, e.g. a [C.H.I.P.](https://getchip.com/), a [Raspberry Pi](https://www.raspberrypi.org/), a [BeagleBone](https://beagleboard.org/),
+- Install `gohci-worker` on each of your devices, e.g. a [C.H.I.P.](https://getchip.com/), a [Raspberry Pi](https://www.raspberrypi.org/), a [BeagleBone](https://beagleboard.org/),
   macOS, Windows, etc.
 - Register [one webhook](CONFIG.md#webhook) on your repository per device.
 For each hook, use URLs in the format `https://1.2.3.4/gohci/deviceX` or as your choosing.
-- Each `gohci` worker is completely independent.
+- Each `gohci-worker` worker is completely independent.
 They do not need to be all located at the same physical location.
 - Setup your `Caddyfile` like this:

 ```